Devisualization/spew/README.md

 		- [x] Client
 		- [x] Server
 	- [ ] UDP
+			I hate sockets with a passion - alphaglosined
+		If you wish to finish implementation [Be Our Guest](https://www.youtube.com/watch?v=hIKhoEIBSxU), a good portion of the TCP code can be reused for UDP.
 		- [ ] Client
 		- [ ] Server
 - [ ] Threading